JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 #### Simplest option ever: local tunnel

-Even if you have a dynamic IP, or you’re under a NAT, you can deploy your app and serve the requests right from your computer using a local tunnel.
+Even if you have a dynamic IP, or you're under a NAT, you can deploy your app and serve the requests right from your computer using a local tunnel.

 This option is suited for some quick testing, demo a product or sharing of an app with a very small group of people.